MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/use-a-sql-server-cluster-for-the-site-database.md

 manager: dougeby
 ---

-# Use a SQL Server cluster for the site database
+# Use an Always On failover cluster instance for the site database

 *Applies to: Configuration Manager (current branch)*

-You can use a SQL Server Failover cluster to host the Configuration Manager site database.
-A cluster provides failover support and improves the reliability of the site database.
+You can use an Always On failover cluster instance (FCI) to host the Configuration Manager site database.
+FCIs provide failover support for the entire instance of SQL Server and improves the reliability of the site database.
 However, it doesn't provide additional processing or load-balancing benefits.
-Additionally, a SQL Server Failover cluster uses shared storage and introduces a single point of failure.
+Additionally, FCIs require the use of shared storage which is considered a single point of failure.
 Degradation in performance can occur, because the site server must find the active node of the SQL Server cluster before it connects to the site database.

 > [!IMPORTANT]
-> Successful set up of SQL Server clusters relies on documentation and procedures provided in the SQL Server documentation library.
+> Successful set up of an FCI relies on documentation and procedures provided in the SQL Server documentation library.

-Before you install Configuration Manager, prepare the SQL Server cluster to support Configuration Manager.
+Before you install Configuration Manager, prepare the FCI to support Configuration Manager.
 For more information, see [Prepare a clustered SQL Server instance](#bkmk_prepare).

-During Configuration Manager setup, the Windows Volume Shadow Copy Service writer installs on each physical computer node of the Microsoft Windows Server cluster.
+During Configuration Manager setup, the Windows Volume Shadow Copy Service writer installs on each physical computer node of the Windows Server failover cluster (WSFC).
 This service supports the **Backup Site Server** maintenance task.

 After the site installs, Configuration Manager checks for changes to the cluster node each hour.
 Configuration Manager automatically manages any changes that are found that affect its component installs.
-For example, a node failover, or the addition of a new node to the SQL Server cluster.
+For example, a node failover, or the addition of a new node to the FCI.

 ## Supported options

-The following options are supported for SQL Server failover clusters used as the site database:
+The following options are supported for FCIs used as the site database:

 - A single instance cluster